Customs Bonds in Canada: The Complete Guide

 Non-Resident GST/HST Bond

-A non-resident GST/HST bond is required for businesses that are not resident in Canada but are registered for GST/HST.
-The bond secures the GST/HST obligations that the non-resident business has agreed to collect and remit.
+A non-resident GST/HST bond may be required for some businesses that are not resident in Canada but are registered for GST/HST with the Canada Revenue Agency (CRA).
+Whether security is required depends on the Excise Tax Act rules and the registrant’s circumstances.

 Freight Forwarder Bond